Covid-19 Worship Letter and Guidelines

-- There will be no congregational singing during the service.
-The hymn books have been removed from the pews.
-We will project the song lyrics so people can sing along in their heads and their hearts.
+- The hymn books have been removed from the pews.
+We will project the song lyrics so people can sing along.

 - There will be a children’s message, but we are asking children to remain by their parents and not to come forward for the message.

 - There will be no coffee time or fellowship following the service.
-People will be released from their seats by a consistory member to maintain social distancing and we are asking people to exit the building immediately and not congregate by the doors.
+Following the service please exit the building and maintain social distancing and please donot congregate by the doors.

 - Following the six foot social distancing guidelines will allow us to seat up to 150 people in the sanctuary, 50 in the fellowship hall, and an additional 100 in the family life center if necessary.
 We will fill the sanctuary and fellowship hall first each week.
 We are also willing to offer more services each Sunday, if necessary.